w4bo/2022-bbs-fbi/README.md

 ## Whoami

-Matteo Francia, Ph.D. in Computer Science and Engineering
+- Matteo Francia, Ph.D. in Computer Science and Engineering
+- Enrico Gallinucci, Ph.D. in Computer Science and Engineering

 ## This course